rems-project/sail/doc/internals.md

 locations with unique integers so they can be referred to later. `Unknown` is used for Sail that has no obvious corresponding location, although this should be avoided as much possible as it leads to poor error messages.
-Ast nodes programatically generated initially have `Unknown` locations, but `Ast_util.locate` can be used to recursively attach `Generated` locations for error purposes.
+Ast nodes programmatically generated initially have `Unknown` locations, but `Ast_util.locate` can be used to recursively attach `Generated` locations for error purposes.